HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 ### Session fields

 - `user_id`: A unique ID for this study participant.
 - `user_name_hash`: A (salted) hash of the user's username.
-Should match the `author_name_hash` on posts authored by the current user.
+We'll do our best to make it match the `author_name_hash` on posts authored by the current user.
 - `current_time`: The current time according to the user's browser, in UTC, in `YYYY-MM-DD hh:mm:ss` format.

 ### Content items

 - `id`: A unique ID describing a specific piece of content.
-We will do our best to make this ID persist between requests, but that property is not guaranteed.
+We will do our best to make an ID for a given item persist between requests, but that property is not guaranteed.
 - `text`: The text of the content item.
 Assume UTF-8, and that leading and trailing whitespace have been trimmed.
 - `author_name_hash`: A hash of the author's name (salted).
 Use this to determine which posts are by the same author.
 When the post is by the current user, this should match `user_name_hash`.
 - `type`: Whether the content item is a `post` or `comment`